-- D. At least 15% of commercial and multi-use project sites shall be dedicated to open space, which shall not include area used for parking or buildings.
-Public mid-block passages count towards the open space requirement.
-These open spaces shall be visible and accessible from public streets. - E. Pavilions, amphitheaters, kiosks, restrooms, and other publicly-accessible buildings and structures are encouraged in public spaces. - F. Open spaces shall be designed to enhance existing or planned open space networks, including pedestrian and bicycle connections.
+- D. At least 15% of commercial and multi-use sites shall be dedicated to publicly-accessible open space, which shall not include area used for parking or buildings.
+Public midblock passages count towards the open space requirement.
+These open spaces shall be visible, accessible from public streets, and open to the general public 24 hours a day, 7 days a week. - E. Pavilions, amphitheaters, kiosks, restrooms, and other publicly-accessible buildings and structures are encouraged in public spaces. - F. Open spaces shall be designed to enhance existing or planned open space networks, including pedestrian and bicycle connections.